Niroga Yoga Therapy Training

 With 75% of the nation’s healthcare budget spent on chronic conditions and lifestyle-related disease, Yoga Therapy is an emerging field that offers low-cost tools for disease prevention and management.

 Niroga’s Yoga Therapy program is one of the few Bay Area programs to be accredited by the International Association of Yoga Therapy (IAYT).
 Each training year is an advanced Yoga Teacher Training addressing chronic conditions (Year 1) and special populations (Year 2).
+Please note: the yoga therapy components of our 800 Hour Yoga Therapy Program are based on our International Association of Yoga Therapists Accreditation and not derived from our status as a RYS with Yoga Alliance Registry.

 If you are already a 200-hour Yoga Alliance certified teacher: